Algo-Phantoms/Algo-Tree/README.md

 You may go through these guidelines and contribute accordingly:

-* Make sure you do not copy codes from external sources like GFG, etc because that work will not be considered. **Plagiarism is strictly not allowed.**
+* Make sure you do not copy codes from external sources like GFG,hackerearth, etc because that work will not be considered. **Plagiarism is strictly not allowed.**
 * You can only work on issues that you have been assigned to you.
 * If you want to contribute for an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.